luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

     - **OAK-D** needed

   * - :code:`disparityColor`
     - Shows disparity map produced on device and JET colored.
-Should be the same as :code:`depth` preview but produced on device.
+Should be the same as :code:`depth` preview but produced on the device.
     - **OAK-D** needed

   * - :code:`rectifiedLeft`